pedro-curto/DepChain/README.md

 # DepChain

-## To Do
-- Deal with messages with weird characters (e.g., "º")
-- Add remaining tests for Byzantine behaviour

 ## Building the Project
 From the root directory of the project, run the following command:
 ```bash
 mvn clean install
 ```
+This can take some time (around 1 minute) since it will run the tests.

 If you want to ignore the tests, run the following command instead:
 ```bash
 mvn clean install -DskipTests
 ```

 ## Running the Project

+If you just wish to test the project, skip to the [Testing the Project](#testing-the-project) section.

 ### Configuration

-First of all, you need to generate the configuration file (with the membership).
+First of all, **you need to generate the configuration file** (with the membership).
 To do that, run the following command:
 ```bash
 cd scripts
 ./createMembership.sh